Al-Altan: Aftermath

 In 1251, Möngke Khan acceded to the throne as part of the Toluid Revolution, in which the family of Genghis's youngest son Tolui seized power from the descendants of Ögedei.
-Möngke's faction put forward numerous arguments that the house of Ögedei had contravened Mongol law and custom and were thus unfit to rule: the most provocative of these allegations was that they had unlawfully executed Al-Altan, Genghis's favourite daughter, without consulting the wider family.
+Möngke's faction put forward numerous arguments that the house of Ögedei had contravened Mongol law and custom and were thus unfit to rule.
+The most provocative of these allegations was that they had unlawfully executed Al-Altan, Genghis's favourite daughter, without consulting the wider family.
 In the purges that began after Möngke foiled an Ögedeyid coup attempt, Eljigidei was singled out as a target, accused of murder by prominent figures such as Batu Khan and Möngke's brother Kublai Khan.
-He attempted to escape capture, but was caught near the city of Herat and soon executed, allegedly being boiled alive on Batu's orders.
+He attempted to escape capture but was caught near the city of Herat and soon executed, allegedly being boiled alive on Batu's orders.

 During Töregene's regency, Barchuq's successor Kesmes, who was either a son or stepson of Al-Altan, had died of unknown causes.
-He was replaced with a brother named Salindi, who was personally selected by Töregene and who remained extremely loyal to her and Güyük.
-Salindi remained loyal to the Ögedeyids after the Toluid Revolution, but was eventually captured, tortured for a confession, and executed by his brother Ögünch, who replaced him as idiqut.
+He was replaced with a brother named Salindi, who was personally selected by Töregene and remained extremely loyal to her and Güyük.
+Salindi remained loyal to the Ögedeyids after the Toluid Revolution but was eventually captured, tortured for a confession, and executed by his brother Ögünch, who replaced him as idiqut.

 Because of the taboo nature of her death and the possibility that the Ögedeyids unlawfully interfered in the Uyghur administration, numerous aspects of Al-Altan's life were censored in official chronicles, such as the Secret History of the Mongols.
 One passage which described the inheritances of Genghis Khan's daughters was excised from the Secret History.
 This was likely intended to obscure the injustice of the Ögedeyid actions in encroaching on Uyghur territory.
 Persian sources such as the Jami al-tawarikh, by the 14th-century historian Rashid al-Din, go further by denying that she married Barchuq at all; they instead provide contradictory statements.
-Suggestions that she married a member of another tribe and then an Uyghur are unlikely, as if a widow remarried, it was normally within her dead husband's tribe.
-In other places, the Persian sources state that Barchuq and Al-Altan were betrothed, but they did not marry before Genghis's death because Barchuq had a cherished wife at home—Broadbridge notes that the Mongols would have been deeply insulted.
+Suggestions that she married a member of another tribe and then a Uyghur are unlikely, as if a widow remarried, it was normally within her dead husband's tribe.
+In other places, the Persian sources state that Barchuq and Al-Altan were betrothed but did not marry before Genghis's death because Barchuq had a cherished wife at home—Broadbridge notes that the Mongols would have been deeply insulted.
 Rashid al-Din then says that Al-Altan died when travelling to marry Barchuq during Ögedei's reign, but later contradicts himself by unintentionally revealing that Eljigidei killed her.
-These various contradictions and improbabilities make the Persian narratives very untrustworthy, in Broadbridge's opinion.
+Because of these contradictions and improbabilities, Broadbridge considers the Persian narratives untrustworthy.